-The Graduate Programs Coordinator administers payroll for ENVS students with GE positions.
-Conditions of employment for GEs are covered in a separate handbook, the General Duties and Responsibilities Statement (GDRS), available online on the Graduate School web page: https://gradschool.uoregon.edu/funding/ge/gdrs.
+The Graduate Support Team administers payroll for ENVS students with GE positions.
+Conditions of employment for GEs are covered in a separate handbook, the General Duties and Responsibilities Statement (GDRS), available online on the Division of Graduate Studies web page: https://graduatestudies.uoregon.edu/funding/ge/gdrs

-GEs absolutely must complete at least nine graduate credits during the term of employment.
+GEs must complete at least nine graduate credits during the term of employment, without exception.
 These credits may consist of classes or individualized study credits, such as Research, Internship, Dissertation, on the condition that they are being used directly toward your degree.